Sherlock2019/TERRAFORM-GitOps/README.md

 *******************************************************************

-#  Deploement template  for a Crypto Exchange infra  with IAC TERRAFORM-GitOps with  Data ETL and Machine learning -- Monitoring Quicksight
+#   this is a Deployment Process and template  for a Crypto Exchange infra  with IAC TERRAFORM-GitOps with  Data ETL and Machine learning -- Monitoring Quicksight
+#  Goal : to show the top down thinking process of the WHy before the What tool we use and the HOW
+# this not a ready to use configuration , you need to customize your own needs

 what are the main components of a Crypto exchange ?